 The Snowden Multicultural Center is staffed by two student managers who are responsible for programming within the space.
-For the 2021-2022 academic year, our student managers are Celeste Ramirez Diaz (she/her/ella) and Natalia Hernandez (she/her/ella).
+For the 2022-2023 academic year, our student managers are Ngone Fall '23 and Arianna Garcia '24.
 These student managers work in collaboration with Sasha Fanny-Holston ‘11 (she/her), assistant director of diversity, equity and inclusion.

 In line with the latest public health guidance and corresponding college policy, masks are required inside the main lounge.
 Social distancing is also encouraged in the space.

 To ensure both the health of our community and the accessibility of the program house, meetings that occur in the physical space are encouraged to utilize the technology within the main lounge to ensure access for community members who are immunocompromised and/or unvaccinated.